samuelssj123/shengjie.github.io/_pages/cv.md

 ## Activities & Interests

 - *Frontiers of Education Economics and Chinese Practice* Summer School at Peking University(Beijing), 2024.6.
-- Maths Lecture Summer School: Introduction to Mathematical Theory on Fluids(Score: 98/100), Modes and Approximate Standard Types(Score: 95/100), 2023.6
+- Maths Lecture Summer School: Introduction to Mathematical Theory on Fluids(Score: 98/100), Modes and Approximate Standard Types(Score: 95/100), 2023.6 <br>

----

 - Outstanding Undergraduate Summer Camp for Systems Science, Beijing Normal University(Beijing), 2024.7.
 - Society Hub Summer Camp for PhD Admission workshop at The Hongkong University of Science and Technology(Guangzhou), 2024.7.
 - Cultural Spread and Change Workshop at University of Macau(Macau), speaker, 2024.4.
 - SDG Olympiad Competition at Tsinghua University(Shenzhen), a summer camp workshop around the theme of *Planetary Health*, 2024.6.

----

 - Excellence Camp to cultivate excellent talents with comprehensive abilities at Beijing Normal University(Zhuhai), 2023.11-2024.4.
 - JuliaCN 2024 Meetup at The Hongkong University of Science and Technology(Guangzhou), 2024.10.
 - ABBA Elite Internship Camp at Prudential Insurance(Hongkong), 2025.2.
 - Intelligent Agent Bioinformatics Challenge at The Hongkong University of Science and Technology(Guangzhou), 2025.4.

----

 - *Skills*: R, Stata, Python, GIS, C/C++, Java, Matlab.
 Machine Learning, Deep Learning, Algorithm Design.
 - *Qualification*: Accounting Professional and Technical Qualification Certificate (Junior), Teacher Qualification of High School(English, Maths, Citizenship and Society, Information Technology), Insurance Intermediary in Hong Kong.